 Ensure that you are factoring in your schedule for the week.
 I always make sure to note on my meal plan the days we have an evening commitment that might interfere with how long I have to prepare a meal.
 That way, I can avoid planning a meal that will take longer to prepare on nights when I may not have the time for it.

 It’s also a smart idea to plan recipes to be large enough so that you’ll have leftovers.
 That way you do not have to worry about planning separate lunches during the week.
-We almost fully rely on leftovers for lunch in our house, but I do make something separate–like a big batch of chicken salad or large pot of chili–to supplement the leftovers (I talked about this a bit here).
+I almost fully rely on leftovers for lunch, but I do make something separate–like a big batch of chicken salad or large pot of chili–to supplement the leftovers (I talked about this a bit here).

 Also–save the new or more complicated recipes for the weekend or nights you’ll know you’ll have a bit more time to dedicate to them.
 That way you don’t get discouraged if you get home late during the week and don’t have time to make what you had originally planned.